-Name Executive contributions in last FY (\$)(1) Registrant contributions in last FY (\$)(2) Aggregate earnings/(losses) in last FY (\$) Aggregate withdrawals/ distributions (\$) Aggregate balance at last FYE (\$)
+Name Executive contributions in last FY (\$) (1) Registrant contributions in last FY (\$) (2) Aggregate earnings/(losses) in last FY (\$) Aggregate withdrawals/ distributions (\$) Aggregate balance at last FYE (\$)

-Gary W. Rollins 5,465 48,967
+Gary W. Rollins 5,778 64,481

-Harry J. Cynkus 114,572 21,626 631,892
+Harry J. Cynkus 85,528 29,391 808,540

-R. Randall Rollins 5,465 48,967
+R. Randall Rollins 5,778 64,481

-John F. Wilson 173,272 38,412 533,046
+John F. Wilson 145,780 52,310 881,629

-Eugene A. Iarocci 87,725 16,248 212,241
+Eugene A. Iarocci 131,617 24,756 425,236

-- (1) Includes the following amounts related to the base salary for 2012 which have been deferred by the executive officer pursuant to the Deferred Compensation Plan and the bonus compensation amounts deferred related to 2011 that were paid in 2012 which are included in the Summary Compensation Table: Mr. Harry J. Cynkus: \$114,572, Mr. John F. Wilson \$173,272 and Mr. Eugene A. Iarocci \$87,725. - (2) Reflects the amounts for each of the named executive officers, which are reported as compensation to such named executive officer in the "All Other Compensation" column of the Summary Compensation Table on page 28.
+- (1) Reflects the amounts related to the base salary for 2014, which have been deferred by the executive officers pursuant to the Deferred Compensation Plan, and the bonus compensation amounts deferred related to 2013 that were paid in 2014, which are included in the Summary Compensation Table on page 22. - (2) Reflects the amounts for each of the named executive officers, which are reported as compensation to such named executive officer in the "All Other Compensation" column of the Summary Compensation Table on page 22.

 The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 85% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
-The annual bonus deferral percentage was amended to allow participants the ability to defer up to 85%, beginning with bonuses earned in 2007 and paid in 2008.
 The Company may make discretionary contributions to participant accounts.

 Under the Deferred Compensation Plan, salary and bonus deferrals are fully vested.
-Any discretionary contributions are subject to vesting in accordance with the matching contribution-vesting schedule set forth in the Rollins 401(k) Plan in which a participant participates.
+Any discretionary contributions are subject to vesting in accordance with the matching contribution-vesting schedule set forth in the Rollins 401(k) Savings Plan in which a participant participates.